cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 context has tag      //false
 ```

-The following expression returns a type error because the left-hand side of the `has` operator must be an entity or a record.
-In this example, because `role` is a set, Cedar generates a type error.
+Evaluating the following expression results in an error because the left-hand side of the `has` operator must be an entity or a record.

 ```cedar
 context.role has admin     //type error